 In 2004, the SCC confirmed that, in certain circumstances, the Crown must consult with and, when appropriate to do so, accommodate Aboriginal groups by minimizing interference with their interests.
-In one case the SCC found aboriginal title to be held by the Tsilhqot'in Nation in respect of an area that is about 0.2% of British Columbia (the "Tsilhqot'in Decision").
-While we do not operate in the area involved in the Tsilhqot'in Decision, the SCC's ruling may lead other Aboriginal groups in British Columbia and other Canadian provinces to pursue Aboriginal title in their traditional land-use areas.
-Although this has created uncertainty, at this time we do not expect that the SCC decision will lead to any fundamental changes in how we conduct our lumber and sawlog operations.
+In one case, the SCC found aboriginal title to be held by the Tsilhqot'in Nation in respect of an area that is about 0.2% of British Columbia (the "Tsilhqot'in Decision").
+While we do not operate in the area involved in the Tsilhqot'in Decision, the SCC's ruling may lead other Aboriginal groups in British Columbia to pursue Aboriginal title in their traditional landuse areas.
+Although this has created uncertainty, the SCC decision has not lead to any fundamental changes in how we conduct our lumber and sawlog operations.